-Excellent customer service will make your business a standout.
-These 15 customer service tips will increase customer satisfaction, build client loyalty and lead to referrals, recommendations and more sales.
+Excellent customer service will make your business stand out.
+These 17 customer service tips can increase customer satisfaction, build client loyalty, and lead to referrals, recommendations, and more sales.

-Just because you can sell ice cubes to Eskimos doesn’t always mean you should.
 Customer service trumps sales, and sales drive your bottom line.
-Remember there is a fine line between driving sales and driving away customers.
-Always think customer service first and the sales will follow.
+Remember, there’s a fine line between driving sales and driving away customers.
+Always think customer service first, and the sales will follow.

-There probably is a no more infamous retail group on the planet than car salesmen.
+There’s probably no more infamous retail group on the planet than car salespeople.
 Their skills in selling an automobile that a buyer may not really want or can afford are things of legend.
-While the dealer’s bottom line looks good today after such a sale, the long-lasting bad taste in the customers’ mind can be devastating and seldom results in good customer relations and repeat business.
+While the dealer’s bottom line looks good today after such a sale, the long-lasting bad taste in the customer’s mind can be devastating and seldom results in good customer relations and repeat business.
 Repeat customers can be crucial to the small or home business owner.

-As maligned as car salesmen have been (rightly or wrongly since perception rules), my first encounter with good customer relations came about due to a car salesman.
+As maligned as car salespeople have been (rightly or wrongly, since perception rules), my first encounter with good customer relations came about due to a car salesperson.

-I remember my father always bought his Buicks from Art Stella.
-Since both of them were in sales, there was the usual offer, counteroffer, haggling and seemingly exhausting negotiations over “options.”
-But when the deal was done, my dad was happy, Art was happy, the dealer was happy and they shook hands, knowing they would do it all over again in two years.
+I remember my father always bought his Buicks from a man named Art.
+Since both of them were in sales, there was the usual offer, counteroffer, haggling, and seemingly exhausting negotiations over “options.”
+But when the deal was done, my dad was happy, Art was happy, the dealer was happy, and they shook hands, knowing they would do it all over again in two years.

 Our family bought cars from Art for 17 years because he knew my dad and he provided sterling customer care.
 What should you, the small business owner, know about building such a customer relationship?